Texas Department of Housing & Community Affairs - Building Homes and Strengthening Communities

 What are the application requirements?

-• Commitment and amount of cash reserves, if applicable, for use during the Contract or RSP agreement term.
-These reserves must be in the amount of $80,000 for all programs other than TBRA.
-TBRA requires a $15,000 cash reserve.
-The availability of Cash Reserves must be documented in one of the following ways:
+• Commitment and amount of cash reserves, if applicable, for use during the contract or RSP Agreement term.
+The availability of cash reserves must be documented in one of the following ways:

-• Evidence of an available line of credit or equivalent in an amount equal to or exceeding the above requirement; or
+• Evidence of an available line of credit or equivalent in an amount equal to or exceeding the above requirement.

 • Source of funds for Match obligation and Match dollar amount.
 Contract awards must state a specific amount of Match, RSP Agreements only require that the governing body agrees to provide Match as required.